tjarrettveracode/veracode-pipeline-mitigation/README.md

 Arguments supported include:

-* `--application`, `-a`  (required): Applications guid to which to apply mitigations.
+* `--application`, `-a`  (required): Applications guid from which to retrieve mitigated findings.
-* `--baseline_file`, `-bf` (required): Baseline file containing findings that should be mitigated in the application.
+* `--results`, `-rf` (required): Location of a Pipeline Scan results file from which the baseline file will be created.
-* `--sandbox`, `-s` (optional): Sandbox guid to which to apply mitigation in the application specified above.
+* `--sandbox`, `-s` (optional): Sandbox guid from which to retrieve mitigated findings in the application specified above.
-* `--dry_run`, `-d` (optional): if set, generates mitigation proposals in a JSON script instead of executing the mitigation calls.

-When run in `--dry_run` mode, no mitigations are processed, but the JSON payload for the Annotations API is written to `vcpipemit.md`.
 All actions are logged to `vcpipmit.log`.
+The baseline file is created in the current directory and is named `baseline_<appguid>.json`.